dusktreader/cv/full-experience.md

   inter-process communication.

-#### 2008 - 2010:  Detection and classification of objects in gigapixel images
+#### July 2008 - April 2010:  Detection and classification of objects in gigapixel images

 * Researched and developed object detectors that hunted for ~2500 pixel objects in ~10 gigapixel images utilizing [OpenMP](https://www.openmp.org) to locally optimize searches.